-While the arguments that persuaded the Milesian judges are embedded in the narrative part of the decree, for the purposes of our text the details of the procedure in this last phase are irrelevant, and accordingly omitted.85 The verdict itself on the contrary is a key moment in the controversy, and its implications are wide-ranging.
+While the arguments that persuaded the Milesian judges are embedded in the narrative part of the decree, for the purposes of our text the details of the procedure in this last phase are irrelevant, and accordingly omitted.
+The verdict itself on the contrary is a key moment in the controversy, and its implications are wide-ranging.
 By accepting the Messenians' version, the Milesian judges confirm the legitimacy of the previous arbitrations and the validity of their outcomes.
 Thereby they also confirm that the Messenians owned Akreiatis and Bipeiatis at the time when they were defeated by Lykortas and brought back into the fold of the League.
 At that time, the Megalopolitans advanced no claims over those two regions.
 They waited until the following year, with the two territories still in Messenian hands.
 There is no doubt that the defeat and the readmission to the League were turning points for the Messenians.
-In the logic of Greek territorial disputes, this moment was bound to acquire an inaugural meaning and to function as a standard against which successive claims would be measured.
-The dossiers of many arbitrations show that it was common, especially in the Hellenistic age, for the litigants to claim that their rights went back to some key moment of their history or, even better, of the history of the region at hand.86 Seen from this angle, the importance of the verdict of the Milesians appears in all clarity, explaining why the Messenians decided to put together this dossier and to display it in a prominent place in their city.
+In the logic of Greek territorial disputes, this moment was bound to acquire an inangural meaning and to function as a standard against which successive the interest it.

+the Hallest tracket for the listeract to 2010, 1000, 1000 region when here in one because of a construction of the region of bonds on a construction of the region of bonds on a construction of the region of bonds on a construction of the bonds of the b a prominent place in their city.
 As we will see below, a more specific legal situation contributes in explaining the decision of the Messenians to monumentalize these verdicts.